 The following information provides definitions and reconciliations of certain non-GAAP financial measures to the most directly comparable financial measures calculated and presented in accordance with GAAP.
 Such non-GAAP financial measures are not calculated in accordance with GAAP and should not be considered superior to, as a substitute for or alternative to, and should be considered in conjunction with, the most comparable GAAP measures.
-The non-GAAP financial measures used by other companies.
+The non-GAAP financial measures presented may differ from similarly-titled measures used by other companies.